linda-seiter/cmsc115_2252/week3/week3_lesson.md

 </tr>
 </table>

-Typically a test case is created for each rule.
+A test case is typically created for each rule.

-TODO: Show test cases

 **Example #2:** The subscription service adds another condition, a $5 loyalty discount for monthly plans based on length of service.